FusionAuth/fusionauth-angular-example/README.md

 ## The Example App
 There are a few FusionAuth configuration options that will effect the user workflows.
 They are listed below as well as highlighted in the flow charts.

-- With email turned off both the Forgot Password and Email Verification flows will not be enabled.
+- With email turned off both the Forgot Password and Email Verification workflows will not be enabled.
-- If Email Verification is turned off the user's email will automatically be marked as valid and the Sign Up flow will go straight to the login page.
+- If Email Verification is turned off the user's email will automatically be marked as valid and the Sign Up workflow will go straight to the login page.
 - If two factor authentication is enabled for a user then there will be an additional step during login.

 ### Workflows
-The flow charts below reflect an error free flow with various conditionals.
+The flow charts below reflect an error free workflow with various conditionals.
 Below each workflow any error messages that can appear are described.

 #### Log In/Out
 ![](images/FusionAuth%20Angular%20Example-Log%20in-Log%20out.png)